About Us

 Getting on the right path

 The good news is that it's never too late to get on the right path.
-It took a while, but we got there and you will too.
+It took a while, but my stepson found the support he needed.
+Today he is a proud college graduate.
+He made it and your child or student (or you!) can too.
 This site will help you take the first steps in the right direction, wherever you live.

 An independent source you can trust

-We will, and do, review and recommend for and against certain programs, products, assessors and schools.
-We do this based on strict criteria including the consensus of existing independent science based research, the opinions of leading experts that we've come to trust and in many cases, feedback from people like you and of course, our personal experience.
+The Reading Well does review and recommend for and against certain programs, products, assessors and schools.
+We do this based on strict criteria including the consensus of existing independent science based research, the opinions of leading experts that we've come to trust and in many cases, feedback from people like you and of course, personal experience.

 Good luck and good reading!